William Shakespeare`s play "The Tempest" meets Far Cry! --> v1.1 now available in ENGLISH, FRENCH and GERMAN!

 Prospero, Act V of Shakespeare`s "The Tempest", Epilogue

-After three months of learning how to map in the Far Cry Sandbox Editor and how to mod the Cryengine 1 we were finally ready to visit Prospero`s virtual island in our live performances last summer in Hildesheim as a part of our research on the possibilities of a creative exchange between digital media and the live medium theatre.
+After three months of learning how to map in the Far Cry Sandbox Editor and how to mod the Cryengine 1 we were finally ready to visit Prospero`s virtual island during our live performances in Hildesheim in the summer of 2008 as a part of our research on the possibilities of a creative exchange between digital media and the live medium theatre.

 Looking forward to using the SturmMOD again for our performances at the diskursfestival (festival of young performing arts) in Gießen, we decided to develop a new version of the mod.
 The goal was to offer playful approaches to the situations and characters of the "Tempest" while still giving the players the freedom to find their own way over the island collecting informations about the play, our performances and our research.
 As some features we wanted to have in the version 1.1 were difficult to program and implement the development took longer than planned.
 But finally, on the 18th of May 2009, an enhanced version of the SturmMOD was uploaded to ModDB, not only in a DELUXE package with additional videos, but also in a SMALL edition for users with a low bandwith.